jxjo/AirfoilEditor/README.md

 ![AE](images/AirfoilEditor_logo.png "Screenshot of the AirfoilEditor ")

-# v2.0
+# v3.0

 The AirfoilEditor is on one hand a fast airfoil viewer and on the other hand a powerful editor to modify the geometry of an airfoil.
-Focusing on an airfoils geometry the principle of this app is: Don't do too much but do it really well.
+Focusing on an airfoils geometric and aerodynamic characteristics the principle of this app is: Don't do too much but do it really well.

 Main features:

 * View an airfoil and browse through the airfoils of its subdirectory
-* View the curvature of the airfoil surface
+* Analyze the curvature of the airfoil surface
+* **!
+New !** View polars of an airfoil
 * Repanel and normalize the airfoil
 * Modify the geometry parameters thickness, camber, its high points, trailing edge gap
 * Create a Bezier curve based 'copy' of an airfoil
 * Blend an airfoil with another airfoil

 The driver for this app was to overcome some of the artefacts using xfoils geometry routines (for example used in Xflr5) when creating geometric 'high quality' airfoils.
-The focus of the app is on pure geometry work with airfoils - aerodynamic aspects are out of scope.

 An attempt was made to create a self-explanatory app that invites to play and try out.
 Hopefully this objective has been achieved ...